Xilinx/graphanalytics/docs/src/overview.rst

 * PCIe Gen4
 * HBM

-Xilinx has demonstrated 400x acceleration of cosine simlarity running on Alveo U50 cards comparing to a server with 128 CPU cores and 256GB RAM.
 A demo utilizing Xilinx TigerGraph plugin with Alveo U50 acceleration card is included in this repository to show the general usage of the plugin and the development flow of custom graph algorithm accelerators on Xilinx Alveo cards in TigerGraph.
-Please Check [Running Alveo Demo](docs/running_demo.md) for detailed instructions on how to run the demo on premise.

 License
 -----------------------